 A federal immigration officer shot a Mexican man in the face during an enforcement raid in Gravesend on Thursday morning, according to police.

-Emergency medical personnel rushed to the scene between Quentin Road and Highlawn Avenue and took 26-year-old Diaz to Maimonides Medical Center in stable condition shortly after, according to police.
+Emergency medical personnel rushed to the scene between Quentin Road and Highlawn Avenue and took 26-year-old Diaz-Cruz to Maimonides Medical Center in stable condition shortly after, according to police.

-Immigration authorities had arrived on the scene in a Chevy Suburban with the intention of arresting 36-year-old Gasper Avendano-Hernandez, according to an eye witness.
+Immigration authorities had arrived on the scene in a Chevy Suburban with the intention of arresting 36-year-old Gaspar Avendano-Hernandez, according to an eye witness.

 “He was right there and the officer pulled a gun, and shot the guy.
 It just didn’t look professional.
 He wouldn’t tell the guy why they were arresting him,” said Avi Zlita, who still had blood on his sleeve after tending to Diaz after the shooting.

 Following the shooting, the New York Police Department took the lead investigating the incident, and took Avendano-Hernandez to the 62nd Precinct for further investigation.
 It is not currently clear if he will be turned over to ICE’s custody.